Field Calculus: Quantum and Statistical Field Theory without the Feynman Diagrams: On three levels

-Feynman introduced his diagrammatic approach as a computational technique for quantum electrodynamics \cite{Schweber} which bypassed quantum field theory.
-The diagrams are the terms in the perturbative expansion \cite{Feynman} and their importance is that they allow a systematic approximation starting with the lowest order diagrams.
-The diagrammatic approach has since found widespread application in the development of quantum field theory, \cite{QFT_Diagrams}.
+{\bf Introduction.} Feynman introduced his diagrammatic approach as a computational technique for quantum electrodynamics~\cite{Schweber} which bypassed quantum field theory.
+The diagrams are the terms in the perturbative expansion~\cite{Feynman} and their importance is that they allow a systematic approximation starting with the lowest order diagrams.
+The diagrammatic approach has since found widespread application in the development of quantum field theory \cite{QFT_Diagrams-2,QFT_Diagrams-1,QFT_Diagrams-3}.
 However, the diagrams are the trees that make up the wood of quantum field theory, and their dominance means that we often cannot see the underlying combinatorial structure.
 The Feynman approach places emphasis on the particle description at the expense of the local fields themselves.
-Schwinger considered his approach as the \textit{differential} version of Feynman's \textit{integral} approach, and that the former was mathematically more flexible \cite{Schwinger}.

-Here we build on ideas presented in \cite{GoughKupsch} to develop a calculus built around the Guichardet's representation of Fock space \cite{Guichardet} which is an alternate way to describe quantum field theory which avoids having to draw diagrams and instead uses a combinatorial identities.
+Schwinger considered his approach as the \textit{differential} version of Feynman's \textit{integral} approach, and that the former was mathematically more flexible~\cite{Schwinger}.
+Here we build on ideas presented in~\cite{GoughKupsch} to develop a~calculus built around the Guichardet's representation of Fock space~\cite{Guichardet} which is an alternate way to describe quantum field theory which avoids having to draw diagrams and instead uses a~combinatorial identities.